 Celebrity Deaths Due to Overdose from Poly Drug Use

 A major contributor to celebrity overdose deaths is Poly Drug Use.
 Many use more than one substance, and in combinations.
-The Pennsylvania Department of Drug and Alcohol Programs states that, “Many heroin or narcotic/opioid overdoses happen when someone takes other depressant drugs, including alcohol, along with heroin or another opioid.
+The Pennsylvania Department of Drug and Alcohol Programs states that “Many heroin or narcotic/opioid overdoses happen when someone takes other depressant drugs, including alcohol, along with heroin or another opioid.
 Mixing benzodiazepines, which are also depressants, with opiates also greatly increases the potential for overdose.
 Taking stimulant drugs with opiates can mask the effects of the depressant drug and/or reduce the body’s ability to metabolize, or process, the drug, which also increases the risk for overdose”.
-As mentioned previously, the death of Tom petty was due to a mixed drug toxicology.
-Similarly, findings from the toxicology report of Whitney Houston indicated multiple substances which included, Cocaine, marijuana, Xanax, Flexeril and Benadryl.
-In Philip Hoffman’s case coroners found heroin, cocaine, benzodiazepines and an amphetamine in his body.
-The combination of narcotic drugs, and prescription drugs can have deadly consequences.
+As mentioned previously, the death of Tom petty was due to mixed drug toxicology.
+Similarly, findings from the toxicology report of Whitney Houston indicated multiple substances which included, Cocaine, marijuana, Xanax, Flexeril, and Benadryl.
+In Philip Hoffman’s case, coroners found heroin, cocaine, benzodiazepines, and amphetamine in his body.
+The combination of narcotic drugs and prescription drugs can have deadly consequences.
 In fact, findings from a study conducted by The National Drug Early Warning System found that, “ nearly all fentanyl-involved overdose deaths in the state also involved another drug—and that 20% of people who died of an overdose involving fentanyl had 10 or more drugs in their system”.
 In addition to that, In 2012, the Substance Abuse and Mental Health Services Administration (SAMHSA) published the outcomes of emergency room visits by people who had run into problems while they were abusing drugs and alcohol.
 The report indicated that people who are using multiple drugs are more likely to be hospitalized than those who are not.

 If you have a drug or alcohol addiction, Get Help Today!